SeisComP3/seiscomp3/src/sed/plugins/magnitudes/MLh/descriptions/global_mlh.rst

 Amplitude
 ---------

-The MLh amplitude calculation is very similar to the original ML.
+The MLh amplitude calculation is very similar to the original :ref:`ML<global_ml>`.
 The two differences are:

 - It uses the maximum of the two horizontal components (average can be configured if necessary)
 - It uses zero-to-peak in stead of peak-to-peak values